hayleydorfman/valence-control/README.md

 # valence-control
-Data, code, and tasks for Dorfman, et al., 2018, Psychological Science
+Data, code, and tasks for Dorfman, et al., 2018

 Tasks